 Upon our return I was in the bar one night being up close and personal with Bruce.
 There had been an influx of new volunteers while we were away, and one of them, he had noticed and was quick to tell me –a delicate, china doll-like girl from Finland–had a crush on him.
 Her friend came up to me asking the way to the toilet.
 I took her outside the bomb shelter and introduced her to squatting on the grass.
 As we did our business, this girl berated me: “You should leave Bruce alone!
 My friend, Such-and-Such (don’t remember her name), likes him.”
 I just looked at her and laughed.
 We were by then firmly a couple until kibbutz-leaving doth us part.

 Yohav had a brother named Amid who had a crush on ME.
 One day Bruce, being the kibbutz gardener, planted me two rose bushes.
-Amid became jealous when he heard and flattened one rose-bush with the tractor as he was SUPPOSED to be mowing.
+Amid became jealous when he heard, and flattened one of the rose-bushes with the tractor as he was SUPPOSED to be mowing.
 But YHWH got him back…

 After the chickens I went to work with Yohav in the dates, for which he was famed.
 Yohav sort of favoured me because I’d looked after his horses.
 He was married for a while to an English girl named Gill to whom I retired my little blue tent.
 Anyway, both Bruce and Amid came to work in the dates too.
 Amid got speared with one of the long date darts that are supposed to be trimmed off the fronds every year.
 Some of the guys don’t do this properly and are a bit too gung-ho jumping around those trees.
 Most would end up stabbed.
 Amid’s went right through his hand, sticking out several inches both sides, palm and back.
 They would have to go to the hospital in Tiberius to have them removed.
 I was always super careful not to be stabbed after seeing those long darts sticking through arms and hands.
 And I would pick my way around the trees with feminine grace, TENDERLY cutting off any missed ones.
 Always remember to BLESS an Israelite, even if you are an Israeli Jew!